 Do you have food and beverages?

 Yes, we have a beer and wine bar, including 30 different beers available in the bottle or on tap.
-We do sell candy and chips as well.
 We also have non-alcoholic beverages like soda, water and tea available.
 We do not sell food.

 What is your policy on refunds?